 This chart shows the speed differences.
 For the most part, we’re within error with our laser tach – about 2000 to 2006RPM.
 The CPU fan header runs reliably at 2030RPM, despite reporting about the same as the others.
 Inversely, the SYS 5 fan reports significantly higher, at 2070RPM, but reads about the same speed with a physical tachometer.

-Suffice to say, it’s best to use the same exact headers in the same order each time.
+It’s best to use the same exact headers in the same order each time.

-Mounting Pressure Variance (TT Example)
+Mounting Pressure Variance (Thermaltake Example)

 One of the larger variables is that of mounting pressure.
 Ideally, this would be controllable with a simple torque driver, but it’s not really that straight-forward.
 Each of the coolers has a slightly different torque spec for these desktop platforms, whereas Intel HEDT platforms are typically more conformed to a spec.
-In this situation, where backplates can change, standoffs might or might not be present, and hardware changes unit-to-unit, we can’t always rely on torque drivers.
+In this situation, where backplates can change, standoffs might or might not be present, and hardware changes unit to unit.
+We can’t always rely on torque drivers.
 AMD provides a recommendation, but each vendor can deviate, and it’s not always possible to get a torque number from the manufacturers.
 It’d be nice if they published it, but most don’t, and we’ve even had trouble getting answers when asking our contacts.
 Ultimately, we’ve determined that the best approach is to use torque drivers where specifications are present, and to otherwise rely on reason and experience, but then perform multiple full re-mounts for validation.

 Mounting pressure has some of the highest potential to influence performance, but it’s also difficult to screw-up if you know what you’re doing.
 That’s the good side.
 It’s also easy to adjust for by doing full mount-and-remounts of each cooler under test.
 When remounting a cooler for additional test passes, we fully remove all mounting hardware and start from scratch.
 If any differences greater than +/- 1-degree Celsius emerge during this process, we know something is wrong and start isolating possible flaws in our testing versus the cooler.
 This is rare, but it does happen, and the only way to know about it is to actually re-mount and re-paste the cooler.
 Relying on a single mount and paste job means you’d never know if your pressure or paste just happened to be wrong that time.